dasamukarahvana/Delayed-SDE-Control-Benchmark/README.md

 - experimental validation;
 - exact target tracking.

-The reported $37.16%$ improvement is therefore a result for the specified model and computational protocol, not a universal control-law claim.
+The reported $37.16\%$ improvement is therefore a result for the **specified model and computational protocol**, not a universal control-law claim.

 ---

-21. Reproducibility
+## 20. Reproducibility

 The benchmark explicitly records: